The Eye Examination

 Ophthalmoscopy is a standard part of every regular eye examination.
 Ophthalmoscopy is used to detect not only changes in the retina due to eye disease but also changes in the eyes due to certain diseases affecting other parts of the body.
 For instance, it is used to detect the changes that occur in the retinal blood vessels in people who have high blood pressure, arteriosclerosis, and diabetes mellitus.
 Ophthalmoscopy may also provide a clue to elevated pressure within the brain, which results in a swelling (pushing-out) of the normally cupped optic disk (papilledema).
 Tumors on the retina can be seen with ophthalmoscopy.
 Macular degeneration can be diagnosed with ophthalmoscopy as well.

-Sometimes the doctor uses an instrument called an indirect ophthalmoscope.
-During indirect ophthalmoscopy, a binocular-like device is placed on the doctor's head and a handheld lens is used in front of the person's eye to focus the image inside the eye.
+Ophthalmologists and optometrists also use an instrument called an indirect ophthalmoscope.
+During indirect ophthalmoscopy, a binocular device is placed on the doctor's head and a handheld lens is used in front of the person's eye to focus the image inside the eye.
 This method gives a three-dimensional view, allowing a better view of objects that have depth, including a detached retina.
 It also allows a brighter light source to be used, which is important if the interior of the eye is cloudy, for instance, because of a cataract.
 The indirect ophthalmoscope also allows a much wider field of view than a direct ophthalmoscope, so that the doctor can examine more of the retina.

 The slit lamp is a table-mounted binocular microscope that shines a light into the eye to allow the doctor to examine the entire eye under high magnification.
 The slit lamp has better optics than the direct ophthalmoscope, providing magnification and a three-dimensional view, which allows measurement of depth.
 A slit lamp is the best instrument for examining the eyelids, tissues and skin around the eyes, the iris, the surface of the eye (including the cornea and conjunctivae), and the aqueous humor (the fluid in the front part of the eye between the cornea and the iris).
 Often, eye drops are used to dilate the pupils so that the doctor can view even more of the eye, including the lens, vitreous humor, retina, and optic nerve.
 Sometimes, in people who have or might have glaucoma, an additional lens is placed on or held in front of the eye to allow examination of the angle between the iris and the front part of the eye (inside surface of the cornea).
 This examination is called gonioscopy.